 It’s one long lineup

-Nyege Nyege Festival is known to have one of the longest artist lineups of underground musicians and DJs from all over the world.
+Nyege Nyege Festival is known to have one of the longest artist lineups of underground musicians and DJs.
 This year there will be over 200 artists from 30 countries, from the busy streets of Kampala to the dank clubs of West London.
 So be prepared to hear dancey underground sounds from around the world; some you never even thought existed.

-As a Kenyan, it only makes sense to go support our local stars on this international stage.
-On the DJ lineup will be the wavey Ukweli of EA Wave (who produced the super sultry Roses by Karun) and Dread Steppa of Umojah Sound System aka the king of dub music.
-Oh, and we can’t forget everyone’s favourite female DJ – Coco Em – who has already played on big stages from Boiler Room Nairobi to the Jerusalem NuNairobi streaming party.
+As a Kenyan, it only makes sense to support our local stars on this international stage.
+On the DJ lineup will be the wavey Ukweli of EA Wave (who produced the sultry Roses by Karun) and Dread Steppa of Umojah Sound System aka the king of dub music.

 Have you ever heard of a live electronic set?
-DJ Raph and KMRU will bring this experimental vibe to Uganda.
-As for live performances, Orchestre Les Mangelepa who have been making lingala music since 1976 will show us how to dance rumba style.
-And this will be a first for young Shrap kings AD Family who killed it at Mookh Fest.
+Well, DJ Raph and KMRU will bring this experimental vibe to Uganda.
+As for the live performances, Orchestre Les Mangelepa who have been making classic music since 1976 will show us how to dance rumba style.
+And this will be a first for Shrap kings AD Family who absolutely killed it at Mookh Fest.

 You’ll eat rolexes everyday

 Speaking of rolexes, you need to have at least one (or ten) at Nyege Nyege Festival.
-It’s the staple meal in Uganda alongside matoke.
-Last year, there were at least 50 different vendors on the festival site cooking chapati and rolling eggs in them.
+It’s the staple meal in Uganda, alongside matoke.
+Last year, there were at least 50 different vendors on the festival site cooking chapati and rolling omelettes in them.
 It didn’t matter whether it was midday or 3am.

 It’s 4 days of partying nonstop

 The beauty about Nyege Nyege is the diverse music stages you can choose from.
-Last year eternal disco was my favorite, well, because of the name.
+Last year eternal disco was my favourite – as the name suggests.
 It was always a wild party with underground electronic dance music from Africa to the world.
-And you could see the magical River Nile glimmering in the dark.
+And you could spot the magical River Nile glimmering in the dark.

 Outside food is not allowed

 Not even water.
-I had to finish all my snacks outside the festival gate that Thursday morning.
+I had to finish all my snacks outside the festival gate that Thursday morning in September 2017.
 On the bright side, I made new friends from Nairobi that I still talk to.

 Now you know what to expect at Nyege Nyege Festival 2018, especially if it’s your first time.
 So, how do you get to Jinja, Uganda anyway?
 Well, there are many options, from flying to Entebbe to taking a road trip with friends.

 My best bet is the Nairobi Underground party bus.
-With super comfortable seats and USB charging, you get to travel and mingle with other Nyegerians who are ready to party like you.
-And the party bus picks you at a convenient location i.e. Alchemist Bar – not River Road – and drops you outside Nile Discovery Beach Resort, unlike a normal commercial bus.
+With super comfortable seats and USB charging, you get to travel and mingle with other Nyegerians who are ready to party like its 1999.
+And the party bus picks you at a convenient location – that is not River Road – and drops you right outside Nile Discovery Beach Resort, unlike a commercial bus.

 As for accommodation, there are plenty of options too.
-My friends and I camped last year for a new experience and I would it all over again.
+My friends and I camped last year for a wild experience and I would do it all over again.
 This year, there is an even bigger camping site by the riverside with waterproof tents for 1, 2 or 3 people complete with mattresses.
-Go ahead and pick the tent size that fits your crew.

-Now you know everything you need to about Nyege Nyege 2018.
-All you need now is your festival pass which gives you full access to the 4-day Ugandan music festival.
+Now you know everything you need to know about Nyege Nyege 2018.
+All that’s left is getting your festival pass from Mookh which gives you full access to the 4-day Ugandan music festival.